DD-og/Voice_assistant/README.md

 ## Contributing

-Contributions are welcome!
+Contributions to improve Dev's Voice Assistant are welcome.
 Please feel free to submit a Pull Request.